chitoku-k/cloudflare-exporter/README.md

 ## API Access

-For Cloudflare API, it is strongly recommended to create a dedicated token.
+For Cloudflare API, it is strongly recommended to create a dedicated Account API token or User API token.
 Ensure the following permission is granted to the token:

 - Account - Load Balancing: Monitors And Pools (Read)